IAmJonoBo/Emperator/docs/reference/developer-tooling.md

 - Reach for [Biome](https://biomejs.dev/) when a single binary can handle lint and format.
 If framework plugins or bespoke rules are required, fall back to the ESLint plus Prettier combo referenced in the [Toolchain Matrix](toolchain.md#recommended-lint-and-formatter-stacks).
 - Use the repo-scoped `.npmrc` (sets `store-dir=./.pnpm-store`) so pnpm’s content-addressable store remains under version control boundaries.
 Run `pnpm store prune` periodically if you need to reclaim disk space.
 - Biome is configured to auto-organise imports, clamp line width to 100 characters, enforce two-space indentation, and prefer double quotes with required semicolons.
 These defaults are applied globally via the `formatter` block so any Biome-supported language inherits the same layout conventions and aligns with the contract examples in [Authoring and Evolving the Project Contract](../how-to/author-contract.md#2-define-structural-conventions-with-cue).
 - Bootstrap or re-run the full lint/format toolchain with `pnpm run setup:lint`.
-The script installs dependencies, installs the `pre-commit` and commit-msg hooks, formats the tree with Biome, and then executes the combined `pnpm lint` pipeline (Ruff + Biome + ESLint).
+The script installs dependencies, installs the `pre-commit` and commit-msg hooks, formats the tree with Biome, executes the combined `pnpm lint` pipeline (Ruff + Biome + ESLint), and finishes with a full `pre-commit run --all-files` so hook regressions surface immediately.
 In CI or deployment environments, call `pnpm run setup:lint -- --ci` to skip hook installation and avoid write operations while still running the gate checks.
 - Reach for `pnpm fmt` for YAML, Biome-managed assets, Python formatting, and Ruff-powered import sorting (`ruff format` + `ruff check --select I --fix`).
 Append `--all` to enable the broader `ruff check --fix` sweep in the same pass.
 Ensure `uv` is available (installed via `scripts/setup-tooling.sh`) so the Ruff invocations succeed.
 - ESLint remains in place for rules Biome does not yet cover (module boundary policies, import hygiene beyond ordering, etc.).
 Keep both tools wired into `pre-commit` so contributors see the same failures locally that CI enforces.

 ### 4. Git hooks, commit hygiene, and PR UX {#git-hygiene}

-- Wire up [`pre-commit`](https://pre-commit.com/) (or [Lefthook](https://github.com/evilmartians/lefthook)) to run Ruff, Biome, ShellCheck, yamllint (configured via `.yamllint` while Biome awaits first-party YAML formatting), actionlint, and other fast checks before code reaches CI.
+- Wire up [`pre-commit`](https://pre-commit.com/) (or [Lefthook](https://github.com/evilmartians/lefthook)) to run Ruff, Biome, ShellCheck, yamllint (configured via `.yamllint` while Biome awaits first-party YAML formatting), actionlint, and other fast checks before code reaches CI. `scripts/setup-tooling.sh` runs a full `pre-commit run --all-files` during bootstrap so misconfigured hooks are caught before the first commit.
-- Guard commit history with [Conventional Commits](https://www.conventionalcommits.org/) and [`commitlint`](https://commitlint.js.org/) so releases and changelog automation remain deterministic.
+- Guard commit history with [Conventional Commits](https://www.conventionalcommits.org/) and [`commitlint`](https://commitlint.js.org/), extending the allowed types with `fmt` so formatter-only commits stay aligned with automation and release tooling.
 - Upload SARIF artefacts during CI (see the [CI integration playbook](../how-to/ci-integration.md#3-github-actions-template)) so findings annotate GitHub pull requests inline.
 - Point `PRE_COMMIT_HOME` at `${REPO_ROOT}/.cache/pre-commit` (or use `.envrc`) to keep hook environments alongside the repo.
 The `.gitignore` already excludes `.cache/`, so caches never show up as dirty files.